antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 The template "Sayed Starter Web" created successfully.
 ```

-After executing this command the project was created in a new folder named `Netblog.Web`.
-In additon, all the namespace elements in the .cs files
+After executing this command, the project was created in a new folder named `Netblog.Web`.
+In addition, all the namespace elements in the .cs files
 have been updated to be `namespace Netblog.Web` instead of `namespace SayedHa.StarterWeb`.
 If you recall from the previous screenshot there were
 two things that needed to be updated in the app: the title and the copyright.
 Let's see how we can add these parameters to the template.

-How to create a template with replacable parameters
+How to create a template with replaceable parameters
 ---------------------------------------------------

 _Sources for this example are in [02-add-parameters](https://github.com/sayedihashimi/dotnet-new-samples/tree/master/02-add-parameters/SayedHa.StarterWeb)_